eclipse/editdor/README.md

 * Render TD to be more human readable
 * Validate JSON Syntax and JSON Schema for TD (JSONLD and Additional Validation for nested TM will be implemented in the future)

-## Additional implemented Features in the fork of editdor:

-* Read/write the value of your properties using the read/write buttons next to the properties name.